kmenzli/sphinx-poc/docs/Installation.rst

 To install eXo Chat in standalone mode, follow this procedure:

-1. Ensure to uninstall eXo Chat from eXo Pltaform server if it is already installed by the Addon manager: ``addon uninstall exo-chat``
+1. Ensure to uninstall eXo Chat from eXo Platform server if it is already installed by the Addon manager: ``addon uninstall exo-chat``

 2. Download eXo Chat package: